EdwardSchaefer/personal-website/README.md

-	10/5/2017: Edited index.html to include header with links 10/5/2017: Added ajax.js for axios ajax requests 10/6/2017: Added function for retrieving repositories for a user in ajax.js
+	10/5/2017: Edited index.html to include header with links 10/5/2017: Added ajax.js for axios ajax requests 10/6/2017: Added function for retrieving repositories for a user in ajax.js 10/6/2017: Refactored url construction and added userName as an argument into getRepos function in ajax.js